 A functional and practical resource……..by WWS II – March 31, 2017“This podcast is awesome!
 Matt and Zack have a great grasp of what’s happening in the modern world of music.
 They are interviewing a nice variety of musicians who are in the trenches doing the work, playing, touring, teaching, and making music today, which gives a unique and approachable perspective.”

-Matt has performed in Nashville’s biggest and most venerated music venues like Grand Ole Opry, Ryman Auditorium, Legends Corner and the Stage on Lower Broadway.
-He’s also worked in the beloved smaller clubs like The Family Wash, The 5 Spot, The Sutler and The Basement.
-Matt has toured both regionally and nationally with Adam and Shannon Wright, Mark Selby, Eddy Raven, Billy Dean, Stephen Simmons, Michelle Wright, and Warner Brothers artist Jason Jones.
+Matt has performed in Nashville’s biggest and most venerated music venues like Grand Ole Opry, Ryman Auditorium, Mercy Lounge, The Wild Horse and many clubs on Lower Broadway.
+He’s also worked in the beloved smaller clubs like The 5 Spot, The Sutler and The Basement.
+Matt has toured both regionally and nationally with Julie Roberts, Adam and Shannon Wright, Mark Selby, Eddy Raven, Billy Dean, Stephen Simmons, Canadian Country Music Hall of fame inductee – Michelle Wright, and Warner Brothers artist Jason Jones.
 From 2009 to 2017 Matt was the full time drummer for the band Savannah Jack.
 He played percussion on their first studio record in 2010 opposite Steve Ferrone on drums.
 Matt played drums and percussion for the band’s second studio record in 2015.
 He has also worked with some great folks like SheDaisy and Jo Dee Messina.
 In the studio, Matt has had the pleasure of working with talented producers including Eric Fritsch, Teddy Morgan, Jim Reilley and Brent Maher, recording with numerous artists including Sheryl Crow, Buzz Cason, and actor Kevin Costner.

-Born and raised in Columbus Ohio, Matt caught the music bug early.
-When he was seven, he had a friend whose father was in the entertainment business.
-Hanging out at rehearsals and on tour buses sold Matt on the idea of being a musician, or at the very least, a drummer.
-All this lead to spending his high school years at Fort Hayes vocational school for music and Capital University Conservatory of Music for college, studying under drum instructor Bob Breithaupt.
+Born and raised in Columbus Ohio, Matt spent his high school years at Fort Hayes vocational school for music and Capital University Conservatory of Music for college, studying under drum instructor Bob Breithaupt.

 The musical diversity in Columbus gave Matt the chance to play with many great musicians and learning many different styles – from Big Band and Brazilian to Afro-Cuban and Fusion.
 All the while, he was doing his share of gigs with original rock bands and top 40 bands.
 Matt moved to Nashville in the summer of 1999 and since then, working as a freelance drummer has taken him to all 50 states in the U.S. and most of Canada, as well as overseas to Europe, Asia, The Middle East and The Caribbean.